jeremlb/sms-hiking-traker/README.md

     Firebase key : generate your own

 Create a twitter application and generate project tokens and access_token with your account.

+## Cron

+A cron is called every two hour to crawl my twitter timeline and match sms message to tweet (photo and video).

+To match I made a format based on sms record id (send by the server) and a hashtag.

+The cron is defined in cron.yaml

 ## Licence